 Once the employer knows how much they need to pay for the job, they have to advertise the job to U.S. citizen workers.
 This is how they are able to prove there aren’t enough qualified U.S. citizen workers who want the job.

 When the employer thinks they’ve advertised the job long enough but don’t have anyone to hire, then they can apply for a labor certification.
-After getting the labor certification, the non-citizen worker can apply for a green card.
+After getting it, the non-citizen worker can apply for a green card.

 The DOL pays a lot of attention to the application process, so it’s important to do it right.
 We know the process and can tell you what forms to fill out and when to do it.
-Call us at 813-298-7222, or email us by clicking here, or schedule an appointment by clicking here.
+Call us at 813-298-7222, email us, fill our contact form, or schedule an appointment.